 Using the Degree Audit application on eLion, audits are processed within minutes and are available on the Web, to view or print.

 Degree audits may be requested for a student's current major/minor or for an alternate major/minor.
-Follow the step-by-step instructions to request degree audits for alternative majors.
-The alternate major/minor requests are useful for students who would like to know what courses are required in various majors/minors and to determine how the courses they have completed satisfy the requirements.
+Follow the step-by-step instructions to request degree audits for Intended/Alternative (majors to explore).
+The intended major/minor requests are useful for students who would like to know what courses are required in various majors/minors and to determine how the courses they have completed satisfy the requirements.
 This "what if" audit is helpful for students who are exploring majors/minors and for those considering a concurrent major.
-In addition to selecting an alternative major/minor, an alternative program year may be requested (one year ahead or two years back from the current program year).
+In addition to selecting a major/minor, an alternative program year may be requested (one year ahead or two years back from the current program year).

 A student can request an up-to-the-minute copy of his/her degree audit.
 A maximum of four audits are maintained for up to five days to view at a later time.